 SPORT, THE ARTS, PLACES

-For PR man and copywriter Alan Page in the East Midlands work is a major stimulant, but he has broad personal interests …
+Although semi-retired, for PR man and copywriter Alan Page work is a major stimulant, and he has broad personal interests …

 Alan Page was a co-founder of Canny Willy Racing: a conduit for friends to enjoy horse racing, including the buying of shares in thoroughbreds.
-Part-ownership example Aegean Destiny won for Canny Willy Racing at Leicester and Newcastle on the flat and at Uttoxeter over hurdles.
-Here she is, above, thundering first past the post at Newcastle (share no longer held).
+Above is part-ownership example Aegean Destiny, thundering first past the post at Newcastle (share no longer held).
 Involvement with horse racing stretches back to Alan's days of freelance journalism, writing regularly about its state and status.

 Other sports have figured prominently.
-Alan is a life-long Sheffield United football supporter and a more recent follower of FC Barcelona.
+Alan is a life-long Sheffield United football supporter and a follower of FC Barcelona.
 He was a director of a professional basketball club.
 As a participant, Alan played regional cricket and local football, as well as driving high-performance rally cars.
 Coming up-to-date, Alan is media relations manager for Buxton FC of the Northern Premier League.